AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 ></svg>
 ```

-[Envato Tuts+](https://webdesign.tutsplus.com/tutorials/svg-viewport-and-viewbox-for-beginners--cms-30844) does an excellent job of explaining the `viewBox` attribute.
-Basically, you can think of it as defining **the dimensions of the canvas for our SVG**.
-The first two numbers allow us to pan the SVG canvas horizontally or vertically, giving it an appearance of some sort of inner offset.
-Here, we have an offset of `0 0`, meaning the origin of our drawing is the top-left corner of the SVG element.
-The last two numbers control how much we're zoomed into the SVG canvas.
-As the numbers get smaller, we zoom in to the SVG image; conversely, as they get bigger, we zoom out, and the image shrinks.
+Basically, the `viewBox` attribute defines **the dimensions of the viewport ("canvas") for our SVG**.
+The first two numbers allow us to pan the SVG viewport horizontally or vertically, giving it an appearance of some sort of inner offset relative to the origin, `(0, 0)`.
+Here, we have an offset of `0 0`, meaning the top-left corner of the viewport *is* the origin, `(0, 0)`.
+The last two numbers control the base size of the viewport, before the SVG is scaled.
+Larger numbers lead to a larger viewport and more space to work with, while smaller numbers lead to a smaller viewport and less space to work with.
+Here, the viewport size is declared to be `24x24`, so our coordinates range from `(0, 0)` (top-left) to `(24, 24)` (bottom-right):

+{% include img.html img="coordinates.png" alt="An SVG's coordinate system has an origin of (0, 0) at the top-left corner.
+For an SVG whose viewBox is 0 0 24 24, the bottom-right corner is at (24, 24)." %}

 The other two attributes, `width` and `height`, work just as you'd expect: They define the width and height of your SVG element, in pixels.
-You can also change an SVG's size with CSS using `width` and `height`, so while the SVG here has a starting width and height of `24px`, it doesn't *always* have to be that size.
-That's the whole point of SVG, after all—they can scale to any size!
+You can also change an SVG's size with CSS using `width` and `height`, so while the SVG above has a starting width and height of `24px`, it doesn't *always* have to be that size.
+That's the whole point of SVG, after all—they can scale to *any* size!

-Moreover, note that the the width and height of an SVG don't have to match the `viewBox`'s canvas size.
+Moreover, note that the the width and height of an SVG don't need to match the `viewBox`'s size.
 In fact, the coordinates of all SVG shapes that we draw are relative to the `viewBox`, not to the `width` and `height` of the SVG.

-For example, if our `viewBox` is `0 0 24 24` but we've set the width and height to be `32`, then we're still working within a base canvas of `24x24`, so there's no point like `(25, 25)`, for example.
-The canvas will just get scaled up by a factor of `1.3` to give us a bigger element.
-This is really useful because it means we can draw all of our icons using a fixed canvas, and if we later want to scale it up, we don't have to adjust the shapes and their coordinates—the `width` and `height` will scale everything for us.
+For example, if our `viewBox` is `0 0 24 24` but we've set the width and height to be `32`, or some other number, then we're still working within a base viewport size of `24x24`, so there's no visible point like `(25, 25)`.
+Everything will just get scaled up by a factor of `1.3` to give us a bigger SVG drawing.
+This is really useful because it means we can draw all of our icons using a fixed viewport size, and if we later want to scale it up, we don't have to adjust the shapes and their coordinates—the `width` and `height` will scale everything for us.

 For this tutorial, I'll use a `viewBox` of `0 0 24 24`, but dimensions of `64x64` so they're easier to see.
 You can use any values that you want, though, so long as you adjust your markup accordingly.

 ### SVGs and "Pixels"

-Before we move on, a clarifying note on pixels and SVGs: With the most basic SVG canvas, one pixel unit maps to exactly one unit on your screen.
+Before we move on, a clarifying note on pixels and SVGs: With the most basic SVG, one pixel unit maps to exactly one unit on your screen.
 But as noted on the MDN docs, [this isn't always the case](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Positions#what_are_pixels).
 SVGs are scalable, after all, so `1px` in the SVG definition may actually map to `4px` if the SVG has been scaled to a larger size with `width` and `height`.
 This is unlike the behavior of images, where one "pixel" is always a fixed-size unit of measurement.

-Wherever I use `px` as a unit, don't take that to mean one literal output pixel like in CSS.
+Key takeaway: Wherever I use `px` as a unit, don't take that to mean one literal output pixel on the user's screen.

 ## Creating Basic Shapes with SVG